 Now you know where all the small block cars went and why there are so many 435 horsepower cars selling for less than a documented 350 horsepower car.

-But you say, a car you are looking at has a Bloomington Gold certification, NCRS Top Flight, Vettefest Gold Spinner…so it has to be a genuine 427 car right?
+But you say, a car you are looking at has a Bloomington Gold certification, NCRS Top Flight, Vettefest Gold Spinner…so it must be a genuine 427 car, right?
 WRONG!

-Bloomington Gold certification, NCRS Top Flight, Vettefest Gold Spinner, Triple Crown/Diamond, Bowtie, Duntov and other similar certificates or awards are COMPLETELY MEANINGLESS when it comes to actually determining authenticity of a car.
-These types of condition certifications only mean that all of the parts on the car TODAY are correct for the car as it is being represented TODAY.
+Bloomington Gold certification, NCRS Top Flight, Vettefest Gold Spinner, Triple Crown/Diamond, Bowtie, Duntov and other similar certificates or awards are COMPLETELY MEANINGLESS when it comes to determining the true authenticity of a car.
+These types of condition certifications only mean that all the parts on the car TODAY are correct for the car as it is being represented TODAY.

 While many of these cars are stunning clones, the judges never certify them to actually be 427 cars that were produced by Chevrolet.
 Some are, but statistically 2 out of 3 (62%) of them are fakes.

 This car needs none of the above because within minutes of looking this car over in person even a novice Corvette enthusiast can immediately recognize that this is the real McCoy and that no dealer has touched this car since September of 1966.

 Forget about all the fake "clone", "recreation", “replica” “tribute” or whatever new term the scammers have dreamed up lately to call imitation counterfeit vehicles and other undocumented 427 cars you see advertised everywhere, what is an INDEPENDENT THIRD PARTY VERIFIABLE AND FULLY DOCUMENTED actual barn find 1967 Chevrolet 427 Tri-Power 3x2 Corvette Sting Ray like this one worth?